 Each season we offer a limited number of CSA Workshares to help engage our community even further in the harvest.
 CSA Workshares are involved in all aspects of the CSA, from working in the Flower Garden to overseeing the CSA tent.
 They are an important part of Land’s Sake, helping us ensure that our CSA shareholders are provided with fresh, local food every week during the growing season.
 In exchange they receive their very own CSA share.
 Currently, we are seeking Thursday tent monitor workshares.
 For position descriptions, please refer to our Workshare Volunteer Agreement (pdf).
 Interested?
 Contact Hannah.

 Junior Leader Program

 Farm Animal Volunteers

 We are seeking volunteers (age 13 and over) to help care for the Education Department’s rabbits and chickens.
 Animal volunteers will be trained on all aspects of animal care, however previous animal care experience is encouraged.
 Duties include feeding, changing the water, and cleaning cages/coops.
-Learn more here about the animal program at Land's Sake, and please Contact Anna if interested in volunteering.
+Learn more here about the animal program at Land's Sake, and please Contact Education if interested in volunteering.

 Education Garden Maintenance

 During the summer months, we're able to take on a limited number of volunteers to help maintain our Education Garden.
 Volunteer activities can include but are not limited to weeding, bed maintenance, field maintenance, and cutting back invasive plants.
 If you're interested in volunteering in the Garden, please Contact Education.